A cellular automaton decoder for a noise-bias tailored color code

 Depending on the system size, there may also be additional logical operators.
 The valid configurations of elementary cellular automata with periodic boundary conditions are quite complex\cite{Yoshida13, Devakul19}, and, to our knowledge, an analytic formula for the number of such configurations for arbitrary system size has not been found.
 The number of valid periodic configurations has been calculated for certain system sizes, and it oscillates wildly with small changes in size\cite{martin1984}.
 This can be seen as a classical analogue to the highly oscillatory behavior of the ground state degeneracy in some fracton models\cite{haah2011,haah2011energy,yoshida2013}.

-Nevertheless, in Appendix \ref{app:optimalsize}, we show that for an infinite family of system sizes, there are exactly two independent biased logical operators, the minimum number allowed.
+Nevertheless, in Appendix \ref{app:optimalsize}, we show that for an infinite family of system sizes, there are exactly two independent biased logical operators.
+Unlike the typical case with CSS codes, each of these is the only representative of its equivalence class under multiplication by stabilizers.

 Since these two operators have weight scaling as $N$, it means the code also has $\mathcal{O}(N)$ distance scaling at infinite bias.
-We also find an infinite one parameter family within this larger family, of system sizes with $L=3(2^n)$ and $H=3(2^n+1)$.
+We also find an infinite \textit{one-parameter }family within this larger family, of system sizes with $L=3(2^n)$ and $H=3(2^n+1)$.

-The property of having a minimal set of biased logical operators is quite special, as it means that if two distinct errors have the same syndrome, they are in different logical classes.
-In other words, they must implement different logical operators on the code space.
-This guarantees that we have system sizes for which we can write down an efficient decoder, described in the next section.